 - Watch videos of our Classics and Ancient History researchers discussing key questions in their field – and suggesting some answers.
 Includes short talks on Boadicea, Roman Gladius and learning Greek and Latin.

 - Our Department of Egyptology offers free online courses including a course for primary school KS2 on Egyptian History and Geography.

 - Students can learn about the variation in the English language and its dialects across the UK with our interactive maps (use Internet Explorer or Microsoft Edge to see the maps).

 - Multilingual Manchester provides an amazing insight in the many languages spoken and known in Manchester.
 Visit their website to explore this through maps and data and get involved yourself using LinguaSnapp - Manchester's Multilingual Landscape app.
-They have also developed short, simple language lessons.
-Their tea-break tasters include sessions for Russian and Malay.

 - The Centre for New Writing and Creative Manchester have launched their poetry competition – poems can be submitted until 21 June 2020.